blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 - **Cycle counter resets on power loss.** `g_cycle_count` is a RAM-only variable.
 The `cycle` field in every Note is a per-boot-session shot sequence number — it resets to zero on every power loss or reboot.
 It is not a persistent lifetime part counter.
 For cumulative production counting in a downstream system, use Notehub event timestamps as the canonical ordering key.
 A production enhancement would persist `g_cycle_count` to the STM32's internal flash (using HAL_FLASH_Program) or to a small external EEPROM, with writes batched (e.g. every 100 shots) to stay well within flash endurance limits.

 - **Pressure range is POC-level.** The default 0–2,000 PSI range suits benchtop and lab hydraulic circuits but may be insufficient for production injection machines, where hydraulic injection pressures often exceed this range.
 Deploying on a higher-pressure circuit requires a transducer rated for the actual maximum hydraulic pressure — update `max_pressure_psi` to match and confirm the manifold fitting and transducer pressure ratings before installation.
-- **20 Hz shot capture is POC-level.** The firmware samples at 20 Hz (50 ms per sample), which is sufficient for extracting the five summary features used here but is too coarse to capture the fine structure of the fill waveform.
-Fast injection molding machines — particularly those with fill times under 200 ms or rapid gate-seal transients — may require 100–1000 Hz sampling to faithfully characterize fill dynamics and detect peak-pressure spikes.
+- **20 Hz shot capture is POC-level.** The firmware samples at 20 Hz (50 milliseconds per sample), which is sufficient for extracting the five summary features used here but is too coarse to capture the fine structure of the fill waveform.
+Fast injection molding machines — particularly those with fill times under 200 milliseconds or rapid gate-seal transients — may require 100–1000 Hz sampling to faithfully characterize fill dynamics and detect peak-pressure spikes.
 Achieving higher rates on the Cygnet would require SPI DMA, double-buffering, and a deeper profile buffer.
 - **Profile waveform is not transmitted.** The firmware captures the pressure and temperature profile in RAM and extracts features from it, but only the five features are sent to Notehub.
 The raw profile arrays are discarded after each shot.
 A production system that needs SPC waveform analysis or golden-sample comparison would need to transmit the profile itself — but at 2,048 samples × 8 bytes × 2,880 shots per day, transmitting raw profiles is a very different data volume problem.
 - **Single sensor per shot.** One pressure transducer and one thermocouple.
 Multi-cavity molds (two-cavity, four-cavity, family molds) would need one transducer per cavity plus a firmware extension to track per-cavity features independently.
 - **Gate-seal detection is heuristic.** Pack-phase end is detected when pressure drops to 50% of peak.
 Real-world molds may have a different ratio depending on gate geometry and resin rheology.
 The `GATE_SEAL_FRAC` constant in firmware is the tuning point for this.